This post includes affiliate links.

 I realized that the slip stitch was not the only problem to the seam, so I created the smooth edge tutorial for single crochets and half double crochet stitches that also works in rounds – which was followed by the Alternative Turning Chain tutorial which is for double crochet stitches and taller ones.

-Combining the just mentioned techniques and the new found “Hidden Slip Stitch” technique creates the perfect invisible seam.
+Combining the just mentioned techniques and the newfound “Hidden Slip Stitch” technique creates the perfect invisible seam.
 Amazing!
 I will never see the seam again when crocheting rounds.

 How to Crochet the Hidden Slip Stitch – Video Tutorial